-- 1) Extensions that conform to the rules below may be requested from the "Assignments and Exams" page on the NPC student website. - 2) No extensions are possible unless the student has first submitted at least one assignment or examination by the course deadline. - 3) The maximum possible extension allowed under the NPC system are as follows: - A student who has submitted one assignment or exam may take an extension of up to seven (7) days. - A student who has submitted two assignments or exams (or any combination) may take an extension of up to seven (7) additional days (14 days total). - A student who has submitted three assignments or exams (or any combination) may take an extension of up to seven (7) additional days (21 days total). - A student who has submitted four assignments or exams (or any combination) may take an extension of up to seven (7) additional days (28 days total). - A student who has submitted five assignments or exams (or any combination) may take an extension of up to two (2) additional days (30 days total). - No extensions of more than thirty (30) days beyond the deadline are possible for any reason at all. - 4) Requested extensions are granted automatically.
+- 1) Extensions that conform to the rules below may be requested from the "Assignments and Exams" page on the NPC student website. - 2) No extensions are possible unless the student has first submitted at least one assignment or examination by the course deadline. - Students must submit a legitimate assignment or exam to qualify for an extension.
+Submitting any assignment for another course or a blank document as a placeholder does not qualify you for an extension. - Extensions taken based on placeholder assignments or blank exams may be removed. - 3) The maximum possible extension allowed under the NPC system are as follows: - A student who has submitted one assignment or exam may take an extension of up to seven (7) days. - A student who has submitted two assignments or exams (or any combination) may take an extension of up to seven (7) additional days (14 days total). - A student who has submitted three assignments or exams (or any combination) may take an extension of up to seven (7) additional days (21 days total). - A student who has submitted four assignments or exams (or any combination) may take an extension of up to seven (7) additional days (28 days total). - A student who has submitted five assignments or exams (or any combination) may take an extension of up to two (2) additional days (30 days total). - No extensions of more than thirty (30) days beyond the deadline are possible for any reason at all. - 4) Requested extensions are granted automatically.
 It is not necessary to give any reason for the request.
 However, for each day of extension you request, you will be penalized 3 raw points (of 500 that determine your final grade).
 This accounts for 0.6% of your course grade, per day of extension.
 This is necessary to compensate for the advantage that students who take more time to do their work enjoy over those who complete their work on time.
 This also means that a short extension (e.g., a day or two) is unlikely to affect your grade, but a long extension (e.g., two weeks) is guaranteed to affect your grade.